kubaolszewski/marvel_comics_app/README.md

 * Browse a collection of Marvel comic books.
 * Search for comic books by title.
-* View detailed information about each comic, including the title, image, description, and a (sadly not working yet) button with link to more details.
+* View detailed information about each comic, including the title, image, description, and a button with link to external site with more details about selected comic.
 * Easily navigate back to the previous page using the built-in back button.
 * Enjoy a visually appealing design with a Marvel-inspired theme.